-If your child delays bedtime, asking for more stories, water, OR visits you in the night, you are not alone!
-This personalized children’s book transitions your child to new rules and sleep routines.
+If your child delays bedtime, ask for more stories, more books, 15,000 more kisses, or frequently visits you in the middle of the night, you are not alone!

 Jill and Jennifer have been featured in a variety of media, including The New York Times, the Wall Street Journal, the Los Angeles Times, Good Morning America, and The Today Show.
 They are the co-creators of the award winning book and DVD, The Sleepeasy Solution and the co-founders of Sleepyplanet.com and MomAssembly.com.
 For more on Jill and Jennifer, click here.